aessaputra/portofolio/CLERK_SETUP_GUIDE.md

 ### Important Notes:

-- Make sure all admin users are added to the `ALLOWED_ADMIN_EMAILS` environment variable
+- Make sure all admin users are added to the `NEXT_PUBLIC_ADMIN_EMAILS` environment variable
 - Users added manually will need to use the OTP-based sign-in flow we've implemented
 - Test with your admin users to ensure they can successfully authenticate